Yonex Comfort Z3 Review: not what I had expected

 He officially switched to working with Mizuno in April 2021, while the Yonex Comfort Z3 was released in 2022, so that is unlikely.
 Pro players often get gear before it’s released to the market but I doubt it’s a year earlier.

-There’s also an image of Viktor Axelsen training in the black model but he’s been playing in the Yonex’s 65z3 for the past few years, so that may be a test or a fake image.
+There’s also an image of Viktor Axelsen training in the black model but he’s been playing in the Yonex’s 65z3 for the past few years, so that doesn’t seem to hold up either.
+Howard Shu, the American pro player uses it though.

-Muhammad Rian Ardianto (ranked #1 in men’s doubles with Fajar Alfian at the time of writing this) played with the shoe in 2022 before switching to a white version of Yonex’s SHB 65z3 wide edition in 2023.
+Muhammad Rian Ardianto (who pairs up with Fajar Alfian in men’s doubles) played with the shoe in 2022 before switching to a white version of Yonex’s SHB 65z3 wide edition in 2023.

-The Comfort Z3s crisp design makes it easy to spot on camera, so there should be no doubt if someone else was playing in this pair on the World Tour.
+The Comfort Z3s crisp design makes it easy to spot on camera, so there should be no doubt if other players wear this shoe on the World Tour.

 I’m working on a shoe matrix that helps us players compare shoes across brands, and here’s where this shoe falls within it.